-To complete the registration application for your school submit the form at the bottom of this page by Friday, March 6, 2020.
-Please email electronic project submissions or questions to Jim Richards at: firstname.lastname@example.org
+Complete the Google Form below to register your students for the math competition by Friday, March 6, 2020.
+Please email electronic project submissions or questions to Jim Richards at firstname.lastname@example.org.

 Mathematics Problem Solving Competition Details

 1. Students may compete as individuals or in teams of up to 4 students: one individual/team per grade level, per school.

 2. Student submissions may be on paper, on a poster, or use video or audio recording.
 If the submission is electronic, please submit it to email@example.com by March 25, 4:00 pm in order to check the compatibility of the submission.

 3. Clearly indicate the student name(s), the teacher’s name and the grade level of the student(s) on the submission.

 - Electronic submissions (videos) by email to - Jim Richards at: firstname.lastname@example.org by March 25, 2020.
 These projects will be displayed via laptop (provided) on the day of the Expo.